l3uddz/plex_autoscan/README.md

 `PLEX_DATABASE_PATH` is the plex library database location.
 Make sure the user running plex_autoscan has access to this file directly, e.g. chmod -R 777 /var/lib/plexmediaserver or the empty trash will never be performed.
 On Windows, this database filepath can usually be found at "%LOCALAPPDATA%\Plex Media Server\Plug-in Support\Databases"

 `PLEX_WAIT_FOR_EXTERNAL_SCANNERS` when set to true, the active scanner in the plex_autoscan queue will once the lock is acquired, before a plex scan is commenced, scan the process list looking for existing Plex Media Scanners.
 If one is found, it will sleep 60 seconds and check again in a constant loop.
-Once all Plex Media Scanner's are no longer in the process list, the scan will commence, thus continuing the plex_autoscan scan backlog.
+Once all Plex Media Scanner's are no longer in the process list, the scan will commence, thus continuing the plex_autoscan scan backlog. **Note: if USE_DOCKER is enabled, this will not work properly if there is multiple plex dockers being ran, as it will see all the plex scanners being ran in all the containers.
+So turn this off when using USE_DOCKER unless there is only 1 docker container**

+`DOCKER_NAME` is the name of the docker container to execute the plex scanner in, if USE_DOCKER is enabled.

 `USE_SUDO` is on by default.
 If the user that runs your plex_autoscan server is able to run the Plex CLI Scanner without sudo, you can disable the sudo requirement here. **Ignore for Windows installations**

+`USE_DOCKER` is off by default.
+If this is enabled, then docker exec will be used to execute the plex scanner inside the DOCKER_NAME container.

 ## Server